Stationary random subgroups in negative curvature: Critical exponents of stationary random subgroups

 \item The subgroup $\Gamma$ is of \emph{divergence type} if $\mathcal{P}_\Gamma(\delta(\Gamma)) = \infty$. \item The subgroup $\Gamma$ is of \emph{convergence type} if $\mathcal{P}_\Gamma(\delta(\Gamma)) < \infty$. \end{itemize} \end{defn}

 The following is the main result of this work.

 \begin{theorem} Let $\mu$ be a probability measure on the group $\Isom{X}$.
-Assume that \begin{itemize} \item the measure $\mu$ has finite $p$-th moment for some $p>1$, and \item the semigroup generated by the support of $\mu$ is a discrete subgroup acting properly and cocompactly on the metric space $X$. \end{itemize} Let $\nu$ be a discrete $\mu$-stationary random subgroup of $\Isom{X}$.
-If $\nu$-almost every subgroup is not contained in the elliptic radical $\mathrm{E}(\Isom{X})$ then the strict lower
+Assume that \begin{itemize} \item the measure $\mu$ has finite first moment, and \item the semigroup generated by the support of $\mu$ is a discrete subgroup acting properly and cocompactly on the metric space $X$. \end{itemize} Let $\nu$ be a discrete $\mu$-stationary random subgroup of $\Isom{X}$.
+If $\nu$-almost every subgroup is not contained in the elliptic radical $\mathrm{E}(\Isom{X})$ then the strict lower bound

 holds for $\nu$-almost every discrete subgroup $\Delta$.
 In particular